🏗️ Components#

 Characteristics of effects:

-• Effects run when the component is added to the page
+- Effects run when the component connects to the DOM (after dependency resolution)

-• Effects may return a cleanup function to be executed when the target element or the component is removed from the page
+- Effects may return a cleanup function executed when the component disconnects

 Component Lifecycle#